You probably already know that you can use ls command with long listing option

 But unfortunately, the long listing shows the file size in blocks and that's not of much use to us humans.

--h to show the file size in human readable format.
+-h to show the file size in a human-readable format.

-As you can see, it is better to display file size in human-readable format.
+As you can see, it is better to display file size in a human-readable format.

 As you can see, file sizes are now displayed in K (for KB), M for (MB).
 If the file size is in Bytes, it is not displayed with any suffix.
 In the above example,

 Did you notice the size of new_dir directory?
 It is 4 KB.
 If you use

 ls -lh command on directories, it always shows the size of directory as 4.0 K.

 You'll have to use du command to get the real size of a directory in Linux.